benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 `gcc 8572.c -o 8572`

-Let look at the usage before we execute the file.
+Let's look at the usage before we execute the file.

 ![Screenshot from 2021-04-30 22-55-55.png](../_resources/507b385b0e5b4fb8b0722120df5d2b2a.png)

-There's ac ouple things that we will need to do to get this to work.
+There's a couple things that we will need to do to get this to work.

 - find the PID id the udevd netlink
 - Put a paylod in the /tmp forder and it will run as root.